Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/05 - Release Engineering/README.md

 Skill Description
 -----------------
-The fellow understands the process of compiling, assembling and delivery of software builds into a finished product.
-The fellow also undertsands how to document release procedures.
+The Fellow understands the process of compiling, assembling and delivery of software builds into a finished product.
+The Fellow also undertsands how to document release procedures.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a Fellow should be able to create the following:

+1. A completed exercise that covers the following operations:
-- Setup a release plan for builds that have been tested through a CI system
+  - Setting up a release plan for builds that have been tested through a CI system
-- Version the builds as final builds and place them on a storage server
+  - Versioning the builds as final builds and place them on a storage server
-- Create release notes that identify the changes and fixes to the software that are present in the release
+  - Creating release notes that identify the changes and fixes to the software that are present in the release
-- Document release procedures on how to deploy/deliver the release
+  - Documenting release procedures on how to deploy/deliver the release
+2. Release procedure documentation for a system